Dandruff and Dry, Itchy Scalp Remedies: Myths & Facts

 1. Aloe Vera

-The best natural hair care remedy for dry itchy scalps.
+This is the best natural hair care remedy for dry, itchy scalp.

 - Strengthening hair